Amex Blue Cash Preferred vs. Blue Cash Everyday

 The Blue Cash Everyday card, on the other hand, offers just 3 percent cash back at U.S. supermarkets, U.S. gas stations and on U.S. online retail purchases (on up to $6,000 per year in each category, then 1 percent back) and 1 percent on all other purchases.

 Both are good options for an everyday spending card if you’re interested in long-term rewards, but the Blue Cash Preferred still has a slight edge with its higher rewards rates.
 Just remember, with both cards, instead of earning points in the American Express Membership Rewards program, you’ll earn cash back or rewards dollars.
-So, you won’t have as many options to earn or redeem rewards as you do with Amex travel credit cards.
+So, you won’t have as many options to redeem rewards as you do with Amex travel credit cards.

 Annual fee winner: Blue Cash Everyday